kushalsamant/cleanpaws/index.md

 title: index.md
 description: Professional pet hygiene and cleaning services
 ---
----
-layout: default
-title: Clean Paws – Dog Paw Cleaner
-description: A simple after-walk solution to clean your dog’s paws and keep your home free from mud and dirt.
----

 # Clean Paws

 If you walk your dog daily, you already know the problem.